-Thus, assuming that the EU-MER enters into force in July 2024, all reports should be submitted by the RP or by the RM to the CA by at latest April 2026.
-And the mitigation measures must be concluded by April 2029.
+Thus, all reports should be submitted by the RP or by the RM to the CA by at latest May 2026.
+And the mitigation measures must be concluded by May 2029.
 If these deadlines are not kept, the MS risks to be subject to infringement procedures by the European Commission